 American sportsmen have the opportunity to weigh in and support the conservation of our finest BLM fish and wildlife habitat.
 We need your help to assure that our backcountry resources are managed in a way that sustains fish and wildlife populations.

-If you live in Colorado, Nevada or Oregon and want to get involved locally, contact TRCP’s Western field staff today.
+If you live in Colorado, Idaho, Montana, Nevada, or Oregon and want to get involved locally, contact TRCP’s Western field staff today.

 The TRCP is working closely with our sportsmen partners to conserve the West’s best remaining backcountry fish and wildlife habitat on BLM administered lands.
 From the Trout Creek mountains of southeast Oregon to the ranges of northwest Colorado, the conservation of intact landscapes is imperative for hunting and fishing opportunities on public lands.